turri21/Senhor/README.md

 **WARNING: The memory module MUST BE connected to the inner slot, the one closer to the FPGA chip.**

 **The outward side should be facing as the word discribes, outwards.
-Please be extremely cautious about the correct orientation and proper placement of the memory module, otherwise you are risking to harm both the board and the module!!!**
+Please be extremely cautious about the correct orientation and proper installation of the memory module, otherwise you are risking to harm both the board and the module!!!**

 ![Clipboard01](https://github.com/user-attachments/assets/5d5292ab-acc2-4b75-9715-01001581ac89)